-Supporting British Plastics
+Reducing food waste

-Reducing food waste Around a third of all the world's food produced
+Around a third of all the world's food produced is either lost or wasted from farm to fork.
+This creates economic loss, food insecurity and subsequent impacts on climate.

 As a fresh food manufacturer and retailer, we are able to control a greater proportion of our supply chain, effectively managing our waste.